CylonicRaider/procmgr/MANUAL.rst

-For an action to be allowed, either the UID or the GID specified in the configuration must match the UID or GID sent by the client (the built-in client sends the EUID and the EGID of its process, but this cannot be enforced), respectively, or the client must have an EUID of 0 (*i.e.*, be root).
+For an action to be allowed, either the UID or the GID specified in the configuration must match the UID or GID sent by the client (the built-in client sends the EUID and the EGID of its process; the real or saved UID/GID could be sent by a modified client as well), respectively, or the client must have an EUID of 0 (*i.e.*, be root).

 **Note:** Since only the "primary" group of a process is sent (and *can* be sent), it might be necessary to change the primary group of the client